Testing Stationarity and Change Point Detection in Reinforcement Learning: Simulations

-Next, for each of the 200 subjects, we use the most recently estimated optimal policy for action selection and data generation, and sequentially apply this procedure for online policy learning as data accumulate to maximize their cumulative reward.
-Specifically, we consider an online setting and assume the number of change points after $T=100$ follow a Poisson process with rate $1/50$.
-In other words, we expect a new change point to occur every 50 time points.
+Next, for each of the 200 subjects, we sequentially applied our procedure for online policy learning as data accumulated to maximize their cumulative reward.
+Specifically, we assumed the number of change points after $T=100$ followed a Poisson process with rate $1/50$.
+In other words, we expected a new change point to occur every 50 time points.
 We set the termination time $T_{end} = 300$, yielding 3 to 4 change points in most simulations.
-We similarly consider four different types of change points listed in Table \ref{tab:simscenario1d}.
-Whenever a new change point occurs, the effect of the action on the state transition or reward function is reversed.
-We further consider three different settings with strong, moderate and weak signals by varying the magnitude of treatment effect.
+We similarly considered four different types of change points listed in Table \ref{tab:simscenario1d}.
+Whenever a new change point occured, the effect of the action on the state transition or reward function was reversed.
+We further considered three different settings with strong, moderate and weak signals by varying the magnitude of treatment effect.
 For instance, suppose we have two change points $T_1$ and $T_2$ after $T=100$.
-In Scenario (1) with a piecewise constant reward function, we set $r(a,s)$ to $1.5 \delta a s$ when $t\in [100, T_1)$ or $[T_2,300]$ and $-1.5\delta as$ when $t\in (T_1, T_2]$ where $\delta$ measures the treatment effect equals $1,0.5$ and $0.2$ in strong-, moderate- and weak-signal settings, respectively.
+In Scenario (1) with a piecewise constant reward function, we set $r(s,a)$ to $1.5 \delta a s$ when $t\in [100, T_1)$ or $[T_2,300]$ and $-1.5\delta as$ when $t\in (T_1, T_2]$ where $\delta$ measures the treatment effect equals $1,0.5$ and $0.3$ in strong-, moderate- and weak-signal settings, respectively.